Becoming Rooted in Yourself

 It is the return of your own voice.

-The first step to becoming rooted is telling yourself the truth.
+The first step to becoming rooted in yourself is honesty.

 What drains me?